-- 2.6.1.1 Volume 1, Chapter 3: Proposed Development Description (Offshore) details the parameters of the Proposed Development (Offshore) using the Rochdale Envelope approach.
-This section identifies those parameters during construction, O&M and decommissioning relevant to potential impacts on Marine and Coastal Processes. - 2.6.1.2 This section identifies the worse-case-scenario for Marine and Coastal Processes.
-This is provided in Table 2-12 for each of the potential effects identified during Scoping and from subsequent discussions with stakeholders as part of the pre-application consultation process. - 2.6.1.3 Defining the worse-case-scenario for sediment disturbance activities is highly complex as the actual disturbance will be temporally and spatially variable (and dependent upon the metocean conditions at the time of activity).
-For sediment plumes, the worse-case-scenario intended to be representative in terms of peak concentration, plume extent and plume duration but will not correspond to a single sediment disturbance activity. - 2.6.1.4 The same holds true for sediment deposition on the bed, where the worsecase-scenario is a representation of maximum deposit thickness, maximum footprint extent and likely duration.
+- 2.6.1.1 Volume 1, Chapter 3: Proposed Development Description (Offshore) details the parameters of Caledonia North using the Rochdale Envelope approach.
+This section identifies those parameters during construction, O&M and decommissioning relevant to potential impacts on Marine and Coastal Processes. - 2.6.1.2 This section identifies the worst-case-scenario for Marine and Coastal Processes.
+This is provided in Table 2-12 for each of the potential effects identified during Scoping and from subsequent discussions with stakeholders as part of the pre-application consultation process. - 2.6.1.3 Defining the worst-case-scenario for sediment disturbance activities is highly complex as the actual disturbance will be temporally and spatially variable (and dependant upon the metocean conditions at the time of activity).
+For sediment plumes, the worst-case-scenario is intended to be representative in terms of peak concentration, plume extent and plume duration but will not correspond to a single sediment disturbance activity. - 2.6.1.4 The same holds true for sediment deposition at the bed, where the worstcase-scenario is a representation of maximum deposit thickness, maximum footprint extent or likely duration.